FTCTeam10298/Website/tryouts/tryouts.md

 Membership with Brain Stormz is not automatic.
 Membership is normally a 2-step process:

 ### STEP 1: Contact us.

 If you're interested in joining Brain Stormz contact us via [Holler](https://holler.fyi/s/5bd0f5brainstormz) or email (ftc10298@gmail.com).

 ### STEP 2: Try-Out.

 Complete a series of challenges to help gauge aptitude.
 There are two challenge types to chose from:
-- coding challenge
+- Coding
-- building challenge
+- Building

-(Note: the challenge you choose won't lock you into a particular type of role on the team)
+*(Note: the challenge you choose won't lock you into a particular type of role on the team)*

 Each challenges consist of two portions:

-**Online test:**
-Applicants will be given an introductory challenge to get them accustomed to the tools we use on Brain Stormz.
+- **Online:** Applicants will be given an introductory challenge to get them accustomed to the tools we use on Brain Stormz.

-**In-person test:**
-Applicants will come to the lab and participate in a challenge which goes through the process of robot making from ideation and planning to execution and competition.
+- **In-person:** Applicants will come to the lab and participate in a challenge which goes through the process of robot making from ideation and planning to execution and competition.

 ### STEP 3: Team Decides